maciej-ka/learning-notes/javascript.md

 | >>       | Right Shift           | 5 >> 1   | 0101 >> 1          | 0010 (2)                          |
 | >>>      | Zero-fill Right Shift | -5 >>> 1 | `11111011 >>> 1`   | Fills with 0 instead of sign bit  |

+All of them use 32 bit uint
+So if number is higher, it will be limited

 Defensive Semicolon